Fed downplays policy headaches from drop in bank reserves

-NEW YORK (Reuters) - The Federal Reserve downplayed any disruption to its policy tools from a drop last month in the so-called excess reserves that flow among banks, according to minutes published Wednesday of the U.S. central bank’s Sept.
+NEW YORK, Oct 17 (Reuters) - The Federal Reserve downplayed any disruption to its policy tools from a drop last month in the so-called excess reserves that flow among banks, according to minutes published Wednesday of the U.S. central bank’s Sept.
 25-26 meeting.

 The U.S. central bank is currently paying a 2.20 percent interest rate on excess bank reserves (IOER).